ConAntares/Algorithms/README.md

-# MIT Introduction to Algorithms
+# Algorithms

-My practices for MIT opencourse: Introduction to Algorithms.
+My practices for Algorithms.